Estimation of partial rankings from sparse, noisy comparisons: Methods

 For this Bayesian model, Maximum A Posteriori (MAP) estimates for $\bm{\pi}$ can be inferred by solving the following optimisation problem:

+Again, differentiating with respect to the $\pi_i$ and equating the result to zero, we obtain the following set of self-consistent equations for the MAP estimates of the strengths:

-Allowing the gradient with respect to $\bm{\pi}$ to vanish gives a self-consistent set of equations for the MAP estimates $\bm{\hat\pi}$, which can be solved in the same way as for the MLEs.
+which is the generalization of Eq.~\eqref{eq:alpha-zermelo} (with $\alpha=0$) to the MAP setting and can be solved in the same way as for the MLEs.
+The primary advantage of Eq.~\eqref{eq:MAP_update} over the MLE updates is that the iterative updates described by Eq.~\eqref{eq:MAP_update} are guaranteed to converge, and do so quite efficiently in practice~\cite{newman2023efficient}.
 The inferred strengths are then converted into an implied ranking $\bm{r}$ by ordering the nodes with respect to the inferred strengths $\bm{\hat \pi}$.